 Have you encountered an unexpected issue with WPForms?
 Our plugin uses best practices to ensure compatibility on as many WordPress sites as possible.
-However, sometimes other developers don’t also follow these standards or other unexpected issues can occur, and this can result in a theme or plugin conflict.
+However, sometimes other developers don’t follow these standards or other unexpected issues occur, resulting in a theme or plugin conflict.

 In this tutorial, we’ll walk through how to locate and troubleshoot theme or plugin conflicts.